bazaarvoice/HostedUIResources/SEOIntegration/examples/dotnet/README.md

 3. The SDK is reporting a 403 error

    The "403 error" message is expected behavior when SEO files for a product have not been published.
-If a product has no review contnet, this message will be displayed in a source code comment.
+If a product has no review content, this message will be displayed in a source code comment.
 If a page does have reviews and SEO publishing has been active for at least 36 hours, use the following techniques (in #4) to debug.

 4. Request is erroring out / timing out / etc.